gorenje/node-red-contrib-introspection/README.md

 A node for inserting an SVG image into the workspace.
 The image is layered above the grid but below nodes and their connections.
 The input message must contain SVG data (in string form) in the `payload` attribute.

+### GetFlows -- Experimental

+Node retrieves the current `flows.json` from the server but using the [Node-RED API](https://nodered.org/docs/api/admin/methods/get/flows/) so that it is storage independent.
+It returns the flows as a `payload` on the message.

+The intention that this is triggered on a regular basis to backup the flows to a third party storage system.
+Inspired by the [dsm](https://flows.nodered.org/node/node-red-contrib-dsm) package that has a [backup](https://github.com/cflurin/node-red-contrib-dsm/wiki/Backup) state machine.

+Does not set the authentication token, hence experimental.

 ## Examples

 There are [example flows](/examples) contained in the package, examples can also be found online:

 - [Orphans](https://demo.openmindmap.org/omm/#flow/3ebb65fdbecb182e/n/2be3f8794979d47b) - node is top left of flow or search for `type:Orphans`
 - [Seeker](https://demo.openmindmap.org/omm/#flow/40ea5f2aea6592ae/n/b5f189a78d829197) - top left and the [Sink](https://demo.openmindmap.org/omm/#flow/459c271a96458c7c/n/e3262d9d2791ab78) - top right
 - [Screenshot](https://demo.openmindmap.org/omm/#flow/4e2d8c13066b705e/n/499b1383580831aa) - top left
 - [DrawSVG](https://demo.openmindmap.org/omm/#flow/6c8ce462533a1da4/n/248f2edd3d8acd96)

 Example screenshot:

 ![example screenshot](/assets/screenshot.svg)